Github-Amity/JavaBasics2/README.md

 ## Instructions
 - Clone the repository to obtain the project file [LongWords.java](https://github.com/Github-Amity/JavaBasics2/blob/main/LongWords.java).
 Watch [this](https://screenrec.com/share/mYGUsDTH9F) to learn how to clone a repository.
-- Thereis only one block of code you need to add.
-The instructions for the code you need to write are given with 🔴 emoji and the area is marked with ⬇️⬆️ emojis.
+- There is only one block of code you need to add.
+The detailed instructions for the code you need to write are given with 🔴 emoji and the area is marked with ⬇️⬆️ emojis.
 Do NOT write anything outside these areas.
 - Once you are done, run the code in your editor and make sure that your code works correctly and that your output matches the one given below.

 Output: